 Wilderness Land Trust

 Wilderness Land Trust is a non-profit exclusively focused on securing designated Wilderness Areas in the United States.
-Securing habitat is the most effective way to protect a massive range of species quickly and cost-effectively.
+Securing habitat is the most effective way to protect a more species quickly and cost-effectively.
 The US already has lots of public lands.
 And Wilderness areas are “double-protected” and locked away by National Law to be “untouched by man”…but there are still lots of private property inholdings that the public cannot acquire except on the open market from willing sellers.
-The Wilderness Land Trust exists to make sure every willing seller sells their land to them so that it can be turned over to the US Government for ownership & management in trust.
-They are a lean, smart, and highly effective team.
+The Wilderness Land Trust exists to make sure every willing seller sells their land to them (rather than a developer) so that they can then turn the land over to the US Government for ownership & management in trust into perpetuity.
+They are a lean, smart, and highly effective team so that sellers prefer to sell to them over a developer.
 Hopefully their model will spread internationally.
 Learn more about Wilderness Land Trust here.

 Georgia Forest Watch

 Georgia Forest Watch is an organization that promotes the sustainable management of the Chattahoochee-Oconee National Forest in Georgia.
-They lobby & work with the US Forest Service to advocate for sustainable uses for current & future generations.
+They lobby, collaborate, and assist the US Forest Service with sustainable use for current & future generations.
 The Chattahoochee is my local National Forest.
 It’s amazing.
 But has a *ton* of different stakeholders & users from gas companies to telecoms to hikers to hunters to loggers to developers to wildlife enthusiasts to everyone who uses the water & air cleaned by the Forest.
 Georgia Forest Watch is really good at staying on top of mundane but super-important issues.
 Check out Georgia ForestWatch here.

 Friends of Georgia State Parks